 How to blend technology and interactive learning

 We believe beautiful performance occurs with the right mix of technology and a relevant learning style.
 We’ve worked with many amazing clients who have wanted to elevate their learning in the following ways:

 Thanks to technology, we are now able to improve our interactive learning experiences when it comes to traditional call and response through:

-While not the highest of the interactivity levels, these interactions take call and response to a new level by allowing learners to stay engaged in the learning experience directly on their device.
+While not the most interactive on the scale of interactivity levels, these interactions take call and response to a new level by allowing learners to stay engaged in the learning experience directly on their device.

 Self-directed learning is often described as “bite-sized” because of the ability to digest small amounts at a time when on the go.

-- Mobile apps – Mobile apps usage is on the rise, and with nearly 77% of U.S. adults owning a smartphone, it makes sense to deliver learning on a mobile device and allow learners to pull necessary information themselves when needed.
+- Mobile responsive eLearning – Mobile apps usage is on the rise, and with nearly 77% of U.S. adults owning a smartphone, it makes sense to deliver learning on a mobile device and allow learners to pull necessary information themselves when needed.
 One of our favorite tools for developing responsive learning is Articulate Rise.